timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 Quite a bit of work there no matter what we do.

 The thing is, this is all about async data fetching with Typescript.
-I could create a simple [Next.js](https://docs.nestjs.com/) backend for this app pretty easily.
+I *could* create a simple [Next.js](https://docs.nestjs.com/) backend for this app pretty easily.

-I have an old Node.js app that I would like to upgrade, so it's not a bad idea.
+I have an old Node.js app that I would like to upgrade, so it's not a bad idea getting some practice in for that.

-I'm also interested in [MACH architecture](https://devops.com/introduction-to-mach-architecture/), which means a cloud based db solution.
+I'm also interested in [MACH architecture](https://devops.com/introduction-to-mach-architecture/), which means a cloud based db solution like a hosted database.

-MACH stands for:
+FYI, MACH stands for:

 - Microservices
 - API-first
 - Cloud-native
 - Headless

-It's pretty vague, and I'm wondering if Nest.js and say a Mongo db deployed on some free services fits with that?
-We have our API, and just want crud functions to support it.
+It's pretty vague, and I'm wondering if Nest.js and say a Mongo db deployed on some free cloud services fits in with MACH.
+We have our API, and just want CRUD functions to support it.

 Since we're in to Typescript here, it's not a bad idea.
 [Nest](https://docs.nestjs.com/techniques/database) *uses TypeORM because it's the most mature Object Relational Mapper (ORM) available for TypeScript.
 Since it's written in TypeScript, it integrates well with the Nest framework.*

-The options for going forward with this article then would be:
+So as it is the options for going forward with this article then would be:

 1. Use .js files in a .ts project.
 2. Convert server.js and client.ts to .ts.